-Firepits, portable fireplaces and chimineas
+Firepits, portable fireplaces, and chimneys

-Most residential wood burning firepits, chimineas and portable fireplaces models sold have no air pollution controls, so they produce a lot of pollution when burning wood.
-EPA does not regulate the smoke from portable fireplaces, fire pits or chimineas.
 Some manufacturers sell wood-burning firepits designed with better air flow for improved combustion.
 These may burn cleaner.
 Gas-burning firepits are the cleanest choice for local air quality.
 Check your local regulations about using firepits in your neighborhood.